As you arrive

 - There are benches for sitting, reflecting, and restoring your spirit!

 Additional safety measures

 - Plexiglass barriers have been installed in positions with more direct interaction with guest (e.g. admissions)

-Most importantly, we are here to answer questions, help you navigate, and guide physical distancing to keep everyone safe and healthy.
+Most importantly, we are here to answer questions, help you navigate, and have a tranquil experience in the beauty of nature.

 What are some of the increased safety measures Portland Japanese Garden is taking in light of reopening?

 We’ve made a number of changes to our operations in response to COVID-19 to help all our guests enjoy the Garden while still feeling safe.
 Here are some ways in which we’ve adjusted:

 - We have a timed entry every 30-minutes during public hours to help limit lines and capacity inside the Garden.